 [4] Fence height was changed from original specification of 60” to 72” by a vote of the general membership in May, 1989.

-[5] Board Ethics, applying fees to liens, ability for Architectural Committee to grant special exemptions, rules on Homeowner Metings, complete restructuring of vehicle rules, and additional rules on fences were added on March 15, 2025 as a result of the August 2024 vote.
+[5] Board Ethics, applying fees to liens, ability for Architectural Committee to grant special exemptions, rules on Homeowner Meetings, complete restructuring of vehicle rules, and additional rules on fences were added on March 15, 2025 as a result of the August 2024 vote.

+[6] Board Member Exemption, Assessment Transparency, Common Area Landscaping, removal of rule on cutting down trees, and specifically calling out TV Satellites are not banned was added on October 1, 2025 as a result of the April 2025 vote.

 ARTICLES OF INCORPORATION[1]